SarangaSiriwardhana9/Full-Stack-MERN-Auth-project/README.md

 ## Features

-- User signup with email and password
+- User signup with email and password.
-- User login with email and password
+- User login with email and password.
-- Google OAuth authentication
+- Google OAuth authentication.
-- Profile updating including image upload using Firebase storage
+- Profile updating including image upload using Firebase storage.
-- JWT authentication for secure routes
+- JWT authentication for secure routes.
-- Password hashing for user security
+- Password hashing for user security.
-- Easily customizable and extendable for your own projects
+- Easily customizable and extendable for your own projects.

 ## Installation